Kreeblah/bdaudiodump/DiscNotes.md

 # Eorzean Symphony FINAL FANTASY XIV ORCHESTRAL ALBUM Vol. 3

 See Eorzean Symphony: FINAL FANTASY XIV Orchestral Album Vol. 2.

+# Eorzean Symphony: FINAL FANTASY XIV Orchestral Album

+Unlike later Blu-ray discs in this series, the concert album has additional tracks not included in the regular releases of that album.
+These have been added in the locations indicated by the track listing.